Indian Human Spaceflight Programme: Soyuz and early achievement

 On 3 April 1984, Rakesh Sharma became the first Indian citizen to travel to space on board Soyuz T-11 as part of the Interkosmos programme, visiting Salyut 7.
-The mission was launched on board a Soviet rocket and was not part of an independent Indian programme, but it became the starting point for India's manned space program.
+The mission was launched on board a Soviet rocket and was not part of an independent Indian programme, but it became the starting point for India's manned space adventure.

 On 9 August 2007, the then Chairman of the ISRO, G. Madhavan Nair, indicated the agency was "seriously considering" the creation of a human spaceflight programme.
 He further indicated that within a year, ISRO would report on its development of new space capsule technologies.
 Development of a fully autonomous orbital vehicle to carry a two-member crew into low Earth orbit (LEO) began a few months after that, when the government allocated ₹95 crore for pre-programme initiatives for 2007 through 2008.
 A crewed orbital spaceflight would require about ₹12400 crore and a period of seven years of development.
 The Planning Commission estimated that a budget of ₹5000 crore was required for initial work during 2007–2012 for the crewed spaceflight.
 In February 2009, the Government of India authorised the human space flight programme, but fell short of fully funding or creating it.

 The trials for crewed space missions began in 2007 with the 600 kg Space Capsule Recovery Experiment (SRE), launched using the Polar Satellite Launch Vehicle (PSLV) rocket, and safely returned to Earth 12 days later.
 This was followed by the Crew Module Atmospheric Re-entry Experiment and the Pad Abort Test in 2018.
 This enabled the ISRO to develop heat-resistant materials, technology, and procedures necessary for human space travel.

 As per the memorandum of understanding (MoU), Defence Research and Development Organisation (DRDO) will provide support for the programme with critical human-centric systems and technologies like space-grade food, crew healthcare, radiation measurement and protection, parachutes for safe recovery of the crew module, and fire suppression systems.
 The Defence Food Research Laboratory (DFRL) has worked on space food for the crew and has conducted trials on a G-suit for astronauts as well.
 A prototype called the Advanced Crew Escape Suit weighing 13 kg and built by Sure Safety (India) Private Limited has been tested and performance verified.
 While the crew module is designed to carry a total of three passengers, the maiden crewed mission may only have one or two crewmembers on board.